toddcf/code-snippets/javascript/this.md

 By default (on a blank file), `this` refers to the `window` object.
 More on this later.

+## Creation of `this` Variable

+When a function is invoked, a variable called `this` is automatically created for that execution context.

+`this` points to a different object, depending on where the function is and *how it is invoked* . . . which can cause a lot of confusion.

 ## Using `this` in a Method

 If you have a method (a function inside of an object), you could use `this` to refer to the object that that method is inside of.